telerik/kendo-ui-core/docs/api/javascript/ui/contextmenu.md

 ### appendTo `String|jQuery`*(default: document.body)*

-Which DOM element the ContextMenu will be appended to.
+The DOM element to which the ContextMenu will be appended.
 The element needs to be relatively positioned.

 #### Example